About DeKalb County

 • Tennessee law requires voters to register at least 30 days before an election to be eligible to vote in that election.

-• These records can be requested through the DeKalb County Election Commission under the Tennessee Public Records Act.
+• These records can be requested through DeKalb County Election Commission under the Tennessee Public Records Act.

-1 Public Square, Smithville, TN 37166 • Phone: (615) 597-5177
+1 Public Square, Smithville, TN 37166

 Voter registration in DeKalb County can be completed in person at the Election Commission office, by mail using a Tennessee voter registration form, or online through the Tennessee Online Voter Registration system at https://ovr.govote.tn.gov/.
-Eligible voters must be U.S. citizens, residents of Tennessee and DeKalb County, and at least 18 years old by Election Day.
+Eligible voters must be U.S. Citizens, residents of Tennessee and DeKalb County, and at least 18 years old by Election Day.

 To find your polling place in DeKalb County, voters can contact the Election Commission directly, check their voter registration card, or use the Tennessee Secretary of State's polling location tool available at https://tnmap.tn.gov/voterlookup/.
-DeKalb County operates multiple precincts throughout the county, with polling places typically located in schools, community centers, and government buildings.
+DeKalb County operates multiple precincts throughout DeKalb County, with polling places typically located in schools, community centers, and government buildings.
 Election records that are public under Tennessee law include voter registration lists (with certain personal information redacted for privacy), campaign finance reports filed by candidates and political action committees, candidate qualifying petitions, precinct-level election results, and absentee ballot statistics.

 In the 2024 general election, DeKalb County, like much of rural Tennessee, experienced voter turnout in the range of 55-65%, reflecting strong civic engagement in presidential election years.
 The next major election is scheduled for November 3, 2026, and will include U.S. House of Representatives races, potential U.S.